-John Richardson joined Obera LLC in 2013 and serves as the President/CEO.
+John Richardson joined Obera LLC in 2013 and serves as the CEO/Sr. Vice President.
 With over three decades of leadership experience in technology services and US Government fields, John leverages his deep understanding of the global environment to accelerate performance, drive strategic business decisions, and effectively manage operational growth.

 Ryan joined Obera LLC in 2013 and serves as Executive Vice President.
 With over 20 years of experience in sales, marketing and executive management, Mr. Shaver has played a defining role in the success of many start-up initiatives within both large and small businesses.
 Mr. Shaver’s experience combines sales management, process definition and application, product marketing management, logistics, operations (services and manufacturing), technology implementation, and executive business management.
 Mr. Shaver has over 10 years of experience in the Federal marketplace, primarily focused on the Department of Defense, NATO and Partner Nations.